Last Updated on

 When using ATMs in Vientiane, you need to be extra careful to avoid your card being “eaten”.
 Some also have limited capacity to transact with other international credit and debit cards.
-Before you travel to Vientiane, you need to contact your card company about fees and ability to use those cards overseas.
+Before you travel to Vientiane, you need to contact your card company about fees and the ability to use those cards overseas.

-That Luang – Also known as the Great Stupa, this is the most sacred monument in the country.
+That Luang – Also known as the Great Stupa, is the most sacred monument in the country.
 The monument dates back to the 16th century and is just one part of a golden temple complex.
 The central stupa, which is the main attraction in the complex, is 148 feet tall.